 professional experience.
 ABD considered.

-- Demonstrated experience in the application of health management
+- Demonstrated experience in the application of prevention and

 - Teaching experience.